iamsikun/iamsikun.github.io/_pages/about.md

 2. **Sikun Xu**, Ruoyi Ma, Daniel K. Molzahn, Hassan Hijazi, and Cédric Josz. ["Verifying Global Optimality of Candidate Solutions to Polynomial Optimization Problems using a Determinant Relaxation Hierarchy."](https://ieeexplore.ieee.org/document/9683608) 60th IEEE Conference on Decision and Control (2021).

 ## Work in Progress
-* *Unstructured controls*, with Dennis Zhang and Zhenling Jiang
+* *Causal Inference with Unstructured Data as Control Variables*, with Dennis Zhang and Zhenling Jiang
 * *Data-driven mechanism design and the value of data*

 ## Presentations
-* 2023 INFORMS Annual Meeting (Scheduled): Unstructured controls
+* 2023 INFORMS Annual Meeting: Causal Inference with Unstructured Data as Control Variables
 * 2023 POMS Annual Conference:
     * Data-driven mechanism design and the value of data
     * Recursive hidden Markov model: financial regime Identification and Transition